Linux

 Block explorer URL: (leave blank)

-For a step by step guide on adding the network, please refer to our Setting up MetaMask documentation.
+For a step by step guide on adding the network and importing the LP testnet token, please refer to our Setting up MetaMask documentation.

 Fund your wallet with ETH and LP